eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

 The highest association is shown by the gene ID 11118, P-value=1.0573e-08, this gene is located in Chromosome 6:26365387 -26378548 and is mapped by 223 SNPs.
 Two other genes in chromosome 6 and one gene in chromosome 4 are also significant for MDD.

-The gene-based eMAGMA analysis, identified four genes expressed in the Amygdala that show a high association with MDD.
+It is done! you have generated a list of eGenes that are expressed in the Amygdala and also are signifacnt assoctiated with MDD.
 The information generated from this analysis can be used to investigate biological pathways and functions of these genes.

+To take this analysis one step further proceed to Part 2!